perfana/perfana-docs/docs/analysing/analysing.md

 ![Check results](https://docs.perfana.io/docs/images/check-results.png)

 Expanding the sections by clicking them will reveal more detailed information on the check results.
-See [Service Level Indicators configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#key-metrics)
+See [Service Level Indicators configuration](https://docs.perfana.io/docs/testconfiguration/testconfiguration.html#service-level-indicators)

 ### Alerts

 If any [alerts](https://docs.perfana.io/docs/alerts/alerts.html) were triggered during the test they will be displayed in this section.
 The alerts will also be displayed in graphs as vertical lines.
-In case of Grafana events is possible to view the metric that triggered the alert by clicking the `eye` icon.
+In case of alerts originating from Grafana it is possible to view the metric that triggered the alert by clicking the `eye` icon.
 By clicking the `settings` icon you can edit the alert configuration in Grafana.

 ![Alerts](https://docs.perfana.io/docs/images/test-run-alerts.png)

 ### Events

-If any events happened during the test they will be displayed in this section.
+If any events occured during the test (for instance triggered by using the [events-scheduler plugin](https://github.com/stokpop/event-scheduler)) they will be displayed in this section.
 The events will also be displayed in graphs as vertical lines.

 ![Events](https://docs.perfana.io/docs/images/test-run-events.png)